 Once you know how much time the job search process takes, I recommend taking the project plan you’ve created and putting it in your calendar.
 If it’s not scheduled, it’s unlikely to happen.

 The technique I’ve found to be most effective in making sure the most important work gets done is time-blocking.
 Time-blocking is how Elon Musk runs

 two three four(?) innovative companies simultaneously.
 If he can do that, surely you can add this to your toolkit and become a better product manager, right?!?

 If you truly can’t squeeze in an hour every day to work on your job search, consider waking up 30 minutes earlier.
 Dedicate those peaceful, quiet hours to your job search at a time when you’re least likely to be disturbed.

 Step Four: Stay organized throughout your job search.

-If you participate in my Product Manager Job Search program, you can access two PM Job Search Tracking templates.
+If you participate in my Product Manager Job Search Accelerator, you get access to two PM Job Search Tracking templates.

 Keeping organized will save you from wasting time looking for contact information and important dates buried in your inbox.
 If you stumble across the name of the hiring manager for your dream company, you better write it down somewhere.